lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 ### Participant 2 -- Testing Notes (Final Submission)
 > When conducting user testing, you should take notes during the test.

-participant user test notes

 Task 1: The participant starts at the home page, opens the navigation bar and navigates to the "Menu" page.
 The particpant reads out the section of the menu that is titled "Main Dishes."
 The participant clicks the arrows and reads out the descriptions.
 He did not have any difficulties with this task.

 Task 2: The participant starts at the "Home" page.
 He then goes to the navigation bar and chooses the "Pick up" page.
 He finds the information there.

 Task 3: The participant naviagates to the "Menu" page, uses the accordion for the "Bool Street Noods Original" and reads the description.
+They mentioned that they were not entirely sure the exact ingredients in the dish outside of the description and how a direct allergens indication would be helpful.

 Task 4: The participant reads the "Home" page, finds out the "Contact Us" section and states that that's the main contacting way.